Tsinghua-Tong/Summer_Course/content/learning-list.md

 ### Learning Path

 - Read at least **one classic paper** and **one modern paper** from the lists below.
-You may also choose another paper with a clear connection to cognition and modern AI, but the connection should be explained explicitly in your report.
+(You may also choose another paper with a clear connection to cognition and modern AI, but the connection should be explained explicitly in your report.)
+You will find that modern, popular machine learning algorithms are first devised and published with a cognitive mind.
+This also illustrates that AI is (originally) a science, not alchemy.

 #### Classic Papers